 As mentioned earlier, most states require employers to carry workers’ compensation insurance, which bars employees from suing for additional compensation.
 However, employees may demand an additional hearing if they feel the initial compensation amount is unjustified.
 If you begin to have issues with your workers’ compensation claim against an employer with workers’ comp insurance – hiring an attorney that has handled workers’ comp claims before is the best way to go to make sure you are not being taken advantage of by your employers’ insurance company.

 If you’re in the state of Texas and find your employer is a workers’ compensation non-subscriber, hiring an attorney immediately can help you maximize your compensation.
-While an attorney cannot guarantee the outcome you would like, having their expertise on your side can increase your chances of a fair and honest outcome for both sides.
+While a workers’ compensation attorney cannot guarantee the outcome you would like, having their expertise on your side can increase your chances of a fair and honest outcome for both sides.

 When you are injured on the job because of negligent training, faulty equipment, or inadequate supervision – you deserve to be compensated for the injury you sustained.
 Knowing what to do following a workplace injury is the first step in the workers’ compensation journey, and can help you get the compensation you need for your recovery.